idugan100/Finder/README.md

 ## About Finder_

-Finder is an open source web application with the goal of finding missing people
+Finder is a powerful, open-source web application designed with the primary objective of aiding in the search and recovery efforts for missing persons.
+Leveraging cutting-edge technology and a dedicated community, our platform strives to make a meaningful impact by facilitating the identification and reunion of lost loved ones with their families and loved ones.

 ## How to use Finder_